andreanisme/Socioparilla/README.md

 ### sudo gem update --system
 ### sudo gem install compass

-Of course, if you’re running CSS-isme through [Mixture](http://mixture.io) you won’t need to do any of that.
+Of course, if you’re running Socioparilla through [Mixture](http://mixture.io) you won’t need to do any of that.

 ---

 ## CSS set-up

-CSS-isme follows a specific cascade, and makes use of several SCSS files, each of which serves a different purpose.
+Socioparilla follows a specific cascade, and makes use of several SCSS files, each of which serves a different purpose.

 Note: If a file begins with an underscore, that file will not compile to its own css file.
 Files with underscores are considered includes.